AikoMidori/steam-library/README.md

 ### Windows
     Head over to:
     "C:/Program files (86)/Steam/steamui/"
-    Copy or drag libraryroot.custom.css in, click replace.
+    Copy or drag libraryroot.custom.css in.
     When everything is in place, run Phantom's patcher and you're all set!
     (If the patcher didn't work, please click [Force Check]).